Lightstreamer/Lightstreamer-kafka-connector/README.md

 and other scalar types (see [the complete list](#recordkeyevaluatortype-and-recodvalueevaluatortype)).

-In particular, the Kafka Connector supports message validation for Avro and JSON, which can be specified through:
+In particular, Kafka Connector supports message validation for Avro and JSON, which can be specified through:

 - Local schema files.
 - The _Confluent Schema Registry_.